alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 > 2. How were the experimental benchmarks chosen?

-We used the subset of the pre-existing Etna suite of benchmarks.
-Etna was designed exactly for this purpose: to test the bugfinding capabilities of competing PBT generators.
+We used benchmarks from Etna, which was specifically designed to test the bugfinding capabilities of competing PBT generators.
 There are two benchmarks from the original Etna we did not use.
 One tests Red-Black trees, and the other tests a lambda calculus typed with System FSub, a more sophisticated type system.
-We felt that the RBT eval was redundant with the BTS eval we already used: the generators are very similar.
+We felt that the RBT eval was redundant with the BTS eval we already
+used: the generators are very similar.
 We chose not to use the FSub eval for two reasons.
 First, it had not been implemented in OCaml, and second, we felt this would be redundant with the STLC evals.
 The FSub generator is even more complex with more combinators than the STLC one, but the testing code and properties are essentially the same: we would see an exaggerated version of the speedups in the STLC eval.

 > 3. What do you mean by "semantically identical", and are the generators also syntactically similar?